 Rachel stumbled out of the room, possessed by a need to stifle pain before it consumed her.
 How was she going to explain her predicament to her mother?
 How could she go slinking back home with her hand out again?
 She dreaded it, but she had nowhere else to go.
 She had no job and no prospects.

 Without her husband to pay the bills, she would lose the house.
 Rachel sank onto the couch and tore open her purse.
 Unsteady hands filled a needle and emptied it back into a speckled arm.
 Rachel closed her eyes and lay back:

 Soon, Billie’s voice rose and swirled around the room, twirling about her limp body.
 Rachel opened deluded eyes to gaze at the sleek couples crouched behind their tables, silently devouring each note captured by their hungry ears.
 She looked up and there was Lady Day herself, bejeweled, austere, framed by the magic that poured from her shimmering lips.
-The spell faded as the recording made from a record ended.
+The spell faded as the song ended.
 Rachel watched the audience dissipate, curling towards the ceiling like so much cigarette smoke.
 Ms. Holiday gave a royal curtsey and exited through the living room wall.

-Rachel closed her heavy lids, listening to the recorded phonograph arm bump along empty record grooves.
+Rachel closed her heavy lids, listening to the phonograph arm bump along empty record grooves.
 Then grooves became tracks and rhythm was motion.
 She was a passenger on a locomotive.
 Once more, Rachel opened her watery eyes and was amazed at what she saw.
 She was in a train, seated by a window, surrounded by daisies that sprung up out of the seat cushions.
 A conductor strolled down the aisle, smiling genially at her.

 She looked up at him and smiled.